Ketosis and Ketogenic Diets – How To!

 Photo by National Cancer Institute on Unsplash

 Those with diabetes need to have a blood or urine test each year to check how well their kidneys are working.
-A dilated eye exam should also be done every year by an eye doctor.
+An eye doctor should also perform a dilated eye exam every year.

 Cholesterol needs to checked once a year as well.
 Total cholesterol should be less than 200mg/dL.
 LDL (bad cholesterol) should be less than 100mg/dL and HDL (good cholesterol) should be greater than 40mg/dL for men and greater than 50mg/dL.